 Preparing a successful civil case for assault and battery is a complex process.
 It is highly recommended that a victim of assault or battery consult an experienced personal injury attorney.

-Michael Germain of Germain Law Group diligently represents individuals in all types of personal injury cases, including assault, battery, car accidents, motorcycle accidents, and truck accidents.
+Michael Germain of Germain Law Group, P.A. diligently represents individuals in all types of personal injury cases, including assault, battery, car accidents, motorcycle accidents, and truck accidents.

-Germain Law Group proudly represents clients throughout Florida, including Hillsborough County, Polk County, Pinellas County, Hernando County, Sumter County, Citrus County, Pasco County, and surrounding areas.
+Germain Law Group, P.A. proudly represents clients throughout Florida, including Hillsborough County, Polk County, Pinellas County, Hernando County, Sumter County, Citrus County, Pasco County, and surrounding areas.